Blood pressure screening

 Types of Treatment and Mechanisms

 The core mechanism of blood pressure screening is detecting the pressure of blood within the vessels, thereby assessing cardiac workload and vascular health.
-Regular monitoring allows physicians to detect early signs of blood pressure elevation and adjust treatment plans accordingly.
+Regular monitoring allows doctors to detect early signs of blood pressure elevation and adjust treatment plans accordingly.

 Indications